 Smoky Chipotle Black Bean Quinoa Chili

 Come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
-I love seeing your recreations.
-(Or also leave a review/star rating below if you give it a try – your feedback is very appreciated!)
+(Also please leave a review & star rating below if you give it a try.
+Your feedback is greatly appreciated – thank you!)

 Fiesta Three Bean Chili

 - 2 bell peppers (I use green & red)

 - 4 cloves garlic (or 1/2 tsp. dried garlic powder)